 A small part of the MFin syllabus is devoted to non-finance topics which are relevant to people working in a finance role.

-- Other business school subjects, taught by MBA teachers including: Organisational Behaviour, Strategy and Leadership
+- Other business school subjects including: Organisational Behaviour, Strategy and Leadership

 - Other finance subjects not covered elsewhere including technical analysis